-We love soo much performing the basic jiu jitsu moves such as the BJJ triangle choke, armbar, omoplata etc. besides, the BJJ student is going to have much satisfaction progressing their jiu-jitsu on a daily basis. meanwhile, the triangle choke BJJ is among the basic submissions in Brazilian jiu-jitsu martial art, grappling, UFC, and MMA.
+We love soo much performing the basic jiu jitsu moves such as the BJJ triangle choke, armbar, omoplata, etc. Besides, the BJJ student is going to have much satisfaction progressing their jiu-jitsu on a daily basis.
+Meanwhile, the triangle choke BJJ is among the basic submissions in Brazilian jiu-jitsu martial arts, grappling, UFC, and MMA.
 And, many wise practitioners know that the triangle is very effective in both competition and self-defense.

 Indeed, some fighters learn fast some triangle variations like the triangle from the guard, inverted triangle, arm triangle, triangle from the mount, etc.